fterh/heimdall/README.md

 Emails received on valid aliases will be forwarded to your personal email address.

 Forwarded emails will preserve metadata information, such as any other recipients in the "to" or "CC" headers.
-The email subject will be prepended with the alias description in brackets `[Description] Original Email Subject`.

 ### Replying